 Physical Examination

-Another author identified pain triggered by changing position from sitting to standing coupled with a lack of centralization on repeated physical exams to strongly correlate with postive findings with anesthetic blocks.
+Another author identified pain triggered by changing position from sitting to standing coupled with a lack of centralization on repeated physical exams to strongly correlate with positive findings with anesthetic blocks.

 Imaging studies